 THE CUTTING CONTUNITY

 First: I want to express my great thanks to Robert L. Carringer for his book “The Magnificent Ambersons: A reconstruction.”
 (University of California Press) Without his book and his extensive research this web site would not have been possible.
 Carringer’s remarkable research into the editing of the MAGNIFICENT AMBERSONS as well as the book’s inclusion of the March 12, 1942 cutting continuity for the 131 minute version of THE MAGNIFICENT AMBERSONS are a contribution to film scholarship that is simply inestimable.
-It was, is and will remain an essential read for anyone interested in AMBERSONS or Orson Welles.
+It was, is and will remain an essential read for anyone interested in AMBERSONS or Orson Welles. ( Robert L Carringer died in 2023.
+He was 81 years old.))

 For anyone interested in Robert L. Carrington’s THE MAGNIFICENT AMBERSONS: A RECONSTRUCTION it can be purchased on Amazon at: